AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46674-custom-options-image-type-displayed-html.md

 ## Related reading

-To learn more about Quality Patches Tool, refer to:
+To learn more about [!DNL Quality Patches Tool], refer to:

 * [Quality Patches Tool released: a new tool to self-serve quality patches](https://support.magento.com/hc/en-us/articles/360047139492) in our support knowledge base.
 * [Check if patch is available for your Adobe Commerce issue using Quality Patches Tool](https://support.magento.com/hc/en-us/articles/360047125252) in our support knowledge base.